Bramblehaies Surgery, College Road, Cullompton, Devon, EX15 1TZ Tel: 01884 33536 Email: D-CCG.Bramblehaies@nhs.net

 They can give advice and treatment for any musculo-skeletal problem that has occurred, such as a sporting injury or work related complaint.
 This includes the neck, lower back and peripheral joints or muscles.
 They can also offer advice to prevent problems that may occur due to poor ergonomics at work.

 This role has developed over the past few years.
 Ruth Tucker previously coordinated an exercise prescription scheme at our local gym as an initiative between local surgeries and the local Council.
 She came to Bramblehaies after originally being employed solely at College Surgery.
 As Health Facilitator, Ruth helps and sees patients both at College Surgery and Bramblehaies Surgery.
 Her main current roles include:

-Access to Ruth is via referral, as the service is time-limited at present – there are plans for a federated approach to social prescription where time would be increased.
+Access to Ruth is via referral, as the service is time-limited at present.

 Copyright 2006 - 2019 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's